Richard Moe

-Richard Palmer Moe (born November 27, 1936) is an American attorney and historic preservation advocate who served as chief of staff to the vice president from 1977 to 1981.
+Richard Palmer Moe (November 27, 1936 – September 15, 2025) was an American attorney and historic preservation advocate who served as chief of staff to the vice president from 1977 to 1981.

 Early life and education

 Moe was born in Duluth, Minnesota.
 He earned a Bachelor of Arts degree from Williams College in 1959 and a Juris Doctor from the University of Minnesota Law School in 1966.

 Career

 Richard Moe served as an administrative assistant to Minneapolis Mayor Arthur Naftalin from 1961 to 1962 and the Minnesota Lieutenant Governor Sandy Keith from 1963 to 1967.